renpy/renpy/sphinx/source/config.rst

 .. var:: config.say_allow_dismiss = None

     If not None, this should be a function.
-The function is called with no arguments when the user attempts to dismiss a say statement.
+The function is called with no arguments when the user attempts to dismiss a :ref:`say statement <say-statement>`.
 If this function returns true, the dismissal is allowed, otherwise it is ignored.

 .. var:: config.say_menu_text_filter = None

-    If not None, then this is a function that is given the text found in strings in the say and menu statements.
-It is expected to return new (or the same) strings to replace them.
+    If not None, then this is a function that is given the text found in strings in the :ref:`say <say-statement>` and :ref:`menu
+    <menu-statement>` statements.
+It is expected to return new
+    (or the same) strings to replace them.

 .. var:: config.say_sustain_callbacks = ...